Dave* is a client at a St Mungo’s hostel. He was helped by outreach workers after an alert from StreetLink.

-"I really enjoy being part of something special, knowing that I – who have been homeless on and off for many years – am now part of a passionate group of people helping to stop rough sleeping.
+"I really enjoyed being part of something special, knowing that I – who have been homeless on and off for many years – was part of a passionate group of people helping to stop rough sleeping.
 The advice I would give to anyone thinking of volunteering is ‘go for it, do it – the experience alone is worth it.’
 Do ask questions if you’re unsure about something – it really is okay.
 It’s one of the greatest feel-good factors, volunteering for something that you are passionate about.”

 Join the StreetLink community